 A 36-year-old woman, along with her husband and six of her children, had just enjoyed a nice Thanksgiving holiday in Idaho.
-But the family’s trip back home to Washington wasn’t nearly as pleasant.
+But the family’s trip back home to Washington was not nearly as pleasant.

 KF was seated in the front passenger seat of the family’s Chevrolet Suburban as they traveled west on Interstate 84 in Oregon.
 The roads were covered with snow and ice from a previous storm.
 With a line of slow-moving semi trucks in the right lane, KF’s husband attempted to pass the trucks.